List of Cadbury brands

-Cadbury Limited is the second largest confectionery company globally after Mars, Incorporated and is a subsidiary of American company Mondelēz International.
-Cadbury products are widely distributed and are sold in many countries, the main markets being the United Kingdom and Isle of Man, Ireland, Canada, India, Australia, New Zealand, South Africa and the United States.
-Some of the following products are made under licence.
+Cadbury is the second largest confectionery company globally after Mars, Incorporated and is a subsidiary of American company Mondelēz International.
+Cadbury has been manufacturing chocolate products since 1824, are they are widely distributed and sold in many countries, the main markets being the United Kingdom and Isle of Man, Ireland, Canada, India, Australia, New Zealand, South Africa and the United States.
+The list here includes products made under Cadbury owned brands, including J. S. Fry and Sons and Pascall, while some of the following products are made under licence using the Cadbury name, including the US, where Hershey has the license to manufacture Cadbury goods.